 We are currently seeking accreditation from the Board of Quantity Surveying Profession of Malaysia (BQSM).

 Students have worked on placements with some of the top 10 construction contractors and cost consultancy firms in the UK.
-The majority have been offered a position with their placement employer on graduation.
+The majority were offered a position with their placement employer upon graduating.

-- Develop skills in computer aided design (CAD), project management and building information modelling (BIM) on industry standard software.
+Develop skills in computer-aided design (CAD), project management and building information modelling (BIM) on industry standard software.

-- Access industry leading resources, specialist journals and publications through UWE Bristol's online portal.
+Access industry leading resources, specialist journals and publications through UWE Bristol's online portal.

-- Visualise two-dimensional drawings using modern industry standard drawings and a three-dimensional 'fly through'.
+Visualise two-dimensional drawings using modern industry standard drawings and a three-dimensional 'fly through'.

 Careers / Further study